ThermalSpan/russWAM/README.md

 # russWAM

 This is my implementation of Warren's Abstract Machine (WAM.)
 This is a work in progress, expect it to be done in around two months time.
-My most important resource has been <a href="http://wambook.sourceforge.net">"Warren's Abstract Machine: A Tutorial Reconstruction"</a> by Hassan Aït-Kaci.
+My most important resource has been <a href="http://wambook.sourceforge.net">"Warren's Abstract Machine: A Tutorial Reconstruction"</a> by Hassan Aït-Kaci [1].
 As the code base (read: documentation) grows, I will make it more explicit what segments drew heavily from his work.

 ### How To:
 You will need bison and flex installed.
 At the moment I have only built this on OSX, and it will require a newer version of bison than the one that's included.
 I suggest using <a href="http://brew.sh">Homebrew</a> for package management on OSX.
 You can use Homebrew to install the dependencies for this project.